stefansundin/bottlerocket-bootstrap-associate-eip/README.md

-This is a bootstrap container for Bottlerocket that associates an elastic IP address to the instance when it starts up the first time.
-This is useful if you want to run a single EC2 instance that maintains the same IP address even if the instance is replaced.
+This is a bootstrap container for Bottlerocket that associates an elastic IP address to the EC2 instance when it starts up.
+This is useful if you want to run an EC2 instance that maintains the same IP address even if it is replaced.
+You can also associate an address from a pool of elastic IP addresses (see below for additional options).

 Because Bottlerocket doesn't allow for traditional startup scripts in the user data, you can't just run aws-cli commands like you may be used to.
 Bottlerocket provides a way to run bootstrap containers instead, which you can use to configure the system when it starts up.